wahyuayesha/Cardify/README.md

 Many students and self-learners struggle with:
 - Unstructured and scattered study notes
 - Time-consuming manual creation of flashcards
 - Difficulty retaining information from passive reading
+- Limited flexibility to study anytime and anywhere

 As a result, learning becomes inefficient and less engaging.